-Two out-of-work actors -- the anxious, luckless Marwood (Paul McGann) and his acerbic, alcoholic friend, Withnail (Richard E. Grant) -- spend their days drifting between their squalid flat, the unemployment office, and the pub.
+Two out-of-work actors -- the anxious, luckless Marwood (McGann) and his acerbic, alcoholic friend, Withnail (Grant) -- spend their days drifting between their squalid flat, the unemployment office, and the pub.
 When they take a holiday "by mistake" at the country house of Withnail's flamboyantly gay uncle, Monty (Richard Griffiths), they encounter the unpleasant side of the English countryside: tedium, terrifying locals, and torrential rain.

 Reviews